-The $\longmapsto{cc}$ reduction relation on CC machine states is defined as follows:
+The $\longmapsto{\mathsf{cc}}$ reduction relation on CC machine states is defined as follows:

 By the derivation of the CC machine, it is almost obvious that it faithfully implements the textual machine.
 Since evaluation on both machines is defined as a partial function from programs to answers, a formal justification for this claim must show that the two functions are identical.
-The following theorem formulates this idea and proves it.